 If daytime wetting is caused by a medical condition,

-the medical condition will be treated, and usually the daytime wetting will
+you can have treatment for the medical problem and the daytime wetting will

 Treatment for daytime wetting that is not caused by another